ChristianHutagaol/ChristianHutagaol/README.md

 🔭 I am currently trying to enter the world of Full Stack Developer 🤔

-📡 I’m looking for a job, so invited me if there are a Project, that need to be solved 😄
+📡 I’m looking for a job too, so invited me if there are a Project, that need to be solved 😄

 ##### 🌱 Skills
 [![My Skills](https://skillicons.dev/icons?i=python,c,js,html,css)](https://skillicons.dev)